BrendelGroup/AEGeAn/docs/api.rst

   This constructor accepts two :c:type:`AgnTranscriptStream` objects as input.
 Locus features are created as per the class description, with additional data stored to track the source (reference vs prediction) of each transcript in each locus.

+.. c:function:: void agn_locus_stream_set_source(AgnLocusStream *stream, GtStr *source)

+  Set the source value to be used for all iLoci created by this stream.
+Default value is 'AEGeAn::AgnLocusStream'.

 .. c:function:: bool agn_locus_stream_unit_test(AgnUnitTest *test)

   Run unit tests for this class.
 Returns true if all tests passed.